 Do you struggle with anxiety, shame, or lack of confidence around sex or your sexuality?

-No one should have to cope with feelings of sexual inadequacy, embarrassment, or shame about any part of their sexuality.
+No one should have to cope with feelings of sexual inadequacy, embarrassment, or shame about any part of their sexuality or gender identity.

 Most people will face at least one sexual concern during their lifetime and anxiety can be connected to several sexual concerns.